Hayden1629/godel_chat/README.md

 # Godel Chat Mine

-A tool to scrape and mine chat messages from the Godel Terminal platform with real-time logging capabilities.
+A tool to scrape chat messages from the Godel Terminal platform with real-time logging capabilities.
+Data processing and sentiment analysis in development.

+Chat logs can be found under chat_logs file as MASTER_LOG.json and

 ## Installation